First Amendment audit: Time, place, and manner restrictions

 Numerous court cases, most notably the case of Glik v.
 Cunniffe, have also concluded that filming protections are subject to time, place, and manner restrictions, including in the majority of public buildings.
 Limitations include (but are not limited to) trespassing on public or private property, entering an established crime scene (whether marked or unmarked by crime scene tape or other methods), and materially interfering with police activities.
 The United States Supreme Court case of Grayned v.
 City of Rockford (1972) clarified and defined the parameters of time, place, and manner restrictions and is often cited when removing First Amendment auditors who violate its guidelines.
 Conversely, it is also cited in protecting First Amendment auditors who act within its parameters.

 Insults

 While insulting the police is usually treated as constitutionally protected speech, in some jurisdictions it can be considered disorderly conduct, and if it interferes with a police interaction can also lead to charges of obstructing police or interfering with police in the performance of their duties.
 According to a guide published by the IACP, "verbal criticism and derisive comments made by recording parties or others from a location that has no direct impact on police operations or safety are not actionable by themselves."

 An auditor in San Antonio was prosecuted and convicted of disorderly conduct after an audit where he "chased, jostled and shouted insults at three officers on duty".
-After the trial, the Chief of Police for the City of San Antonio stated "[the verdict] puts a dagger in the heart of their First Amendment excuse and verbally attacking police officers".
+After the trial, the Chief of Police for the City of San Antonio stated "[the verdict] almost puts a dagger in the heart of their First Amendment excuse and verbally attacking police officers".